-- 1. Exam #1 - Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Monday October 19. - 2.
-Exam #2 - Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Wednesday November 4.
-The exam is not cumulative but builds on prior knowledge. - 3.
-PBL Small Group Performance - Active participation and attendance are expected in all small groups (See Attendance Policy). - Consists of the Core Facilitator Evaluation of the student performance during the course. - Students are expected to meet with their Core Facilitator half-way through the course for a 10-15 minute review of their performance and to use the course evaluation form to guide this formative feedback. - Copies of the form used to evaluate students may be found under the "Handouts and links" of the student e-Dossier on One45. - 4.
-Mini Cases - One problem sets of short cases for the students to solve independently and outside of class.
-The problem set is then discussed in the classroom. - Consists of independently done work handed in at the beginning of the session. - Evaluation is based upon turning in the mini-cases and satisfactory completion as defined by the standards set forth by students in their class oath.
+1. Exam #1

+- Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Monday August 3.

+2. Exam #2

+- Consists of questions covering objectives from lectures and PBL cases. - Includes material up to and including Wednesday August 19.
+The exam is not cumulative but builds on prior knowledge.

+3. PBL Small Group Performance

+- Active participation and attendance are expected in all small groups (See Attendance Policy). - Consists of the Core Facilitator Evaluation of the student performance during the course. - Students are expected to meet with their Core Facilitator half-way through the course for a 10-15 minute review of their performance and to use the course evaluation form to guide this formative feedback. - Copies of the form used to evaluate students may be found under the "Handouts and links" of the student e-Dossier on Blackboard.

+4. Cases

+- The problem sets of short cases for the students to solve independently and outside of class.
+These problem sets are then discussed in the classroom. - Consists of independently done work handed in to the OME before the session. - Evaluation is based upon satisfactory completion and turning in of the problem sets.